 - Check that payments of local taxes (IBI) are up to date: You should make paying these taxes a condition of your purchase, if they are outstanding.
 Any outstanding debts would be your responsibility once you were the owner of the house

 - Check the deeds: the deeds of the house you are buying should match what you see in front of you.
 If not, your lawyer should establish why not.
 And if any planning permission needs to be obtained after the fact, securing this should be the responsibility of the current vendor.

 - Check with the urban planning department of the town hall: If you're not sure what constructions on the property are or are not legal this check will help to clarify the issue.

 Are you looking for the ideal Spanish bolt hole?
 Hoping to invest in a Spanish home of your own?
 Then now is the perfect time to get in touch with our local property experts.
-They’re ideally placed to help you find the home you’ve been searching for and turn your dreams into a reality.
+Right Casa estate agents' offices are located in Calahonda and Alhaurin de la Torre, making them ideally placed to help you find the home you’ve been searching for and turn your dreams into a reality.